Latent tuberculosis: Evidence for treatment effectiveness

-A 2000 Cochrane review containing 11 double-blinded, randomized control trials and 73,375 patients examined 6 and 12-month courses of isoniazid (INH) for treatment of LTB.
-HIV positive and patients currently or previously treated for TBs were excluded.
-The main result was a relative risk (RR) of 0.40 (95% confidence interval [CI] 0.31 to 0.52) for development of active TB over 2 years or longer for patients treated with INH, with no significant difference between treatment courses of 6 or 12 months (RR 0.44, 95% CI 0.27 to 0.73 for six months, and 0.38, 95% CI 0.28 to 0.50 for 12 months).
+The Cochrane organization performed a systematic research review in 2000; it contained 11 double-blinded, randomized controlled trials and 73,375 patients.
+The review examined 6- and 12-month courses of isoniazid (INH) for treating LTB.
+HIV-positive patients, as well as patients currently or previously treated for TBs, were excluded.
+The main finding was a relative risk (RR) of 0.40 (95% confidence interval [CI] 0.31 to 0.52) for development of active TB over 2 years or longer for patients treated with INH.
+There was no significant difference between treatment courses of 6 or 12 months (RR 0.44, 95% CI 0.27 to 0.73 for 6 months; RR 0.38, 95% CI 0.28 to 0.50 for 12 months).

-A Cochrane systematic review published in 2013 evaluated four different alternatives regimens to INH monotherapy for preventing active TB in HIV-negative people with LTB infection.
-The evidence from this review found no difference between shorter regimens of rifampicin or weekly, and directly observed how Rifapentine plus INH compared to INH monotherapy in preventing active TB in at-ick HIV-negative people.
-However, the review found that the shorter rifampicin regimen for 4 months and weekly directly observed Rifapentine plus INH for 3 months "may have additional advantages of higher treatment completion and improved safety."
-However the overall quality of evidence was low to moderate (as per GRADE criteria) and none of the included trials were conducted in low- to middle-income countries (LMIC) with high TB transmission and hence might not be applicable to nations with high TB transmission.
+A Cochrane systematic review published in 2013 evaluated four regimens as alternatives to INH monotherapy for preventing active TB in HIV-negative people with LTB infection.
+This review found no difference between shorter regimens of rifampicin, or weekly directly observed rifapentine plus INH, compared to INH monotherapy in preventing active TB in at-risk HIV-negative people.
+However, the review found that the shorter rifampicin regimen for 4 months, and weekly directly observed rifapentine plus INH for 3 months, "may have additional advantages of higher treatment completion and improved safety."
+However the overall quality of evidence was low to moderate (per GRADE criteria); none of the included trials were conducted in low- to middle-income countries (LMIC) with high TB transmission, and hence these trials might not apply to countries with high rates of TB transmission.